Learn how to draw a great looking School with easy, step-by-step drawing instructions, and video tutorial.

-School Drawing - Step 2
+Easy School Drawing - Step 2

 2. Enclose another rectangle atop the narrow rectangle.
 Draw a long, straight line parallel to the rectangle, and connect the shapes using two straight, vertical lines.
 This forms the front wall of the building.

-School Drawing - Step 3
+Easy School Drawing - Step 3

 3. Enclose a trapezoid just above the top of the wall.
 Then, connect the lower corners of the trapezoid to the upper corners of the wall.
 This forms the roof of the school.

-School Drawing - Step 4
+Easy School Drawing - Step 4

 4. Draw a narrow, horizontal rectangle overlapping the eaves of the roof.
 This will form the bottom of the overhang.
 From the overhang, extend four sets of straight, vertical, parallel lines downward.
 The middle sets of lines should extend to the bottom of the school, and the outer sets to just beyond its foundation.
 Then, enclose each set of lines by drawing a small rectangle.
 These lines form the columns that support the overhang.

-School Drawing - Step 5
+Easy School Drawing - Step 5

 5. Erase the guide lines from the overhang.

-School Drawing - Step 6
+Easy School Drawing - Step 6

 6. Enclose a rectangle atop the overhang, with a smaller rectangle inside it.
 Then, enclose a large triangle above the rectangles, and draw a smaller triangle inside it.
 This completes the roof of the overhang.
 Erase guide lines as necessary.

-School Drawing - Step 7
+Easy School Drawing - Step 7

 7. Enclose a rectangle extending upward from the foundation, between the columns.
 Then, draw two narrowly spaced, vertical, parallel lines down the middle of the rectangle.
 This forms the doors of the school.
 Draw a narrow, horizontal rectangle on top of the door.
 Next, draw the school's many windows.
 For each window, use three lines to enclose a square shape, leaving the top open.
 Enclose the top using a curved line, creating an arched window.
 Draw a double set of perpendicular lines through each window.

-School Drawing - Step 8
+Add More Details to Your School Picture - Step 8

 8. Draw a clock within the triangular top of the overhang.
 Begin by drawing a circle, with a "V" shaped line within it to indicate the clock's hands.
 Then, write the word "SCHOOL" across the front of the overhang.

-School Drawing - Step 9
+Complete the Outline of Your School Drawing - Step 9

 9. Detail the roof with horizontal straight lines.
 Draw a horizontal line just above the roof, and connect it to the corners of the roof using short lines.
 Draw horizontal lines extending from each side of the school to indicate the horizon, and a pair of divergent diagonal lines to create a path leading to the school's front door.

-Complete School Drawing
+Color Your School Drawing